Introspectors API¶

 Compute inactive unit statistics (mean, standard deviation, counts, and unit frequency) for each layer (

-of model responses.- Parameters:
+field) in the inputproducerof model responses.- Parameters:

 producer (Producer) – The producer of the model responses to be introspected